-2. Use Paribus to get money back when an item you already purchased goes on sale.
+2. Use Paribus to help you get money back when an item you already purchased goes on sale.

 Paribus makes it painless to protect yourself from another trap we all fall into — buying an item only to find out it went on sale two days later!

-Paribus watches your online purchases through your email confirmations, tracks the price of every item you’ve purchased, alerts you to price drops, then requests price adjustments from retailers, automatically.
+Paribus watches your online purchases through your email confirmations, tracks the price of items you’ve purchased, alerts you to price drops — basically, they do the heavy lifting to help get you a price adjustment.
 You can literally save money while you sleep.